serokell/blog-posts/untyped-lambda-calculus/article.md

 To sidestep this issue, Church isolated the part of lambda calculus relevant only to computation in 1936.
 This isolate is now known as the untyped lambda calculus.

-Later, In 1940, a typed version of lambda calculus based on Russel's type theory was introduced.
+Later, in 1940, a typed version of lambda calculus based on Russel's type theory was introduced.
 It has weaker expressive power but it's logically consistent.

 [Kleene–Rosser paradox]: https://en.wikipedia.org/wiki/Kleene%E2%80%93Rosser_paradox
 [paradoxes-contemporary-logic]: https://plato.stanford.edu/entries/paradoxes-contemporary-logic/#IncoCertFormLogi

-The lambda symbol used in the standard notation, from which lambda calculus derives its name, most likely was chosen arbitrarily.
-However, there's an apocryphal story the notation was derived from $\hat x$ morphing first into $\Lambda x$ and later into $\lambda x$.

 In the mid-1960s, Peter Landin showed that lambda calculus models arbitrarily complex programming languages.
 This insight arguably kickstarted the research on functional programming languages.

 ## The pure untyped lambda calculus

+The simplest, smallest type of lambda calculus is the pure untyped lambda calculus, so we'll start with it.

-The untyped lambda calculus is, first and foremost, a consistent expression rewriting system.
+The untyped lambda calculus is, first and foremost, a consistent system for rewriting expressions.
-Calculus that only contains functions and variables is called the pure untyped lambda calculus, "pure" meaning it doesn't have anything beyond what's strictly necessary.
+Lambda calculus that only contains functions and variables is called pure, meaning it doesn't have anything beyond what's strictly necessary.

 We can formally define the pure untyped lambda calculus in terms of _abstractions_ and _applications_.

+### Abstraction

-_Abstraction_, or functional abstraction, is a definition of a parametric expression, that is to say, a function.
+An _abstraction_, or a functional abstraction, is a parametric expression, that is to say, a function.
-Lambda calculus only defines univariate functions, but that's easily extended to multivariate, as we'll see later.
+Lambda calculus only defines univariate functions, but we can easily extend it to include multivariate functions too, as we'll see later.

 We introduce new abstractions using the $\lambda$ symbol.
 The abstraction consists of the _head_ and the _body_, separated by the dot ($.$) symbol.